LIPP: Load-Aware Informative Path Planning with Physical Sampling

 In this work, we introduced \lipp (load-aware \ipp), motivated by a fundamental limitation of classical \cipp: when information acquisition physically alters the robot through cumulative sampling load, the traversal cost of future edges depends on past sampling decisions, making the problem inherently order-dependent — a property \cipp cannot model.
 We showed that \lipp strictly generalizes \cipp, recovering it exactly as sample unit mass $\lambda \to 0$, and derived a MIQP formulation that jointly optimizes routing, visitation order, and sampling allocation under an energy budget.
-We further established theoretical bounds on the path-length increase of \lipp relative to \cipp and validated both properties across 2{,}000 diverse mission scenarios, demonstrating that \lipp achieves comparable posterior variance at significantly lower energy cost as sample mass grows.
+We further established theoretical bounds on the path-length increase of \lipp relative to \cipp and validated these properties across 2{,}000 diverse mission scenarios, demonstrating that \lipp achieves comparable posterior variance at significantly lower energy cost as sample mass grows.

 \lipp opens several directions for future work.
-On the algorithmic side, the weaker LP relaxations introduced by load-dependent coupling motivate tailored heuristics, tighter relaxations, and approximation strategies to scale to larger environments.
-On the system side, the load-dependent formulation naturally extends to heterogeneous multi-robot teams — such as a slow, high-capacity carrier paired with agile scouts — providing a principled foundation for real-world physical sampling missions where energy efficiency and information gain must be jointly managed.
+First, the weaker LP relaxations introduced by load-dependent coupling motivate faster solution methods—such as tailored heuristics, tighter relaxations, or approximation schemes—to scale to larger environments.
+Second, \lipp lays the groundwork for collaborative, heterogeneous multi-robot informative path planning with physical sampling.
+For example, a mission might pair agile scouts capable of rapid sampling with slower carrier robots that transport large accumulated loads at lower relative energy cost.
+Such settings amplify the importance of explicitly modeling load-dependent mobility, and constitute a promising direction for future research.